factor1/better-rest-endpoints/readme.txt

 == Changelog ==

+= 1.5.0, Febuary 11, 2019
+* Add: Functionality to get menus by location

 = 1.4.1, January 23, 2019 =
 * Add: Functionality to get a page by slug or path for hierarchical pages
 * Add: 'modified date' to all endpoints with 'date'